Masthabanu/Mini-Project/README.md

 <img src="CVD Dashboard.png" width="800">

 **Outcome:** The project demonstrates the ability to clean healthcare data, create calculated measures using DAX, and develop an interactive Power BI dashboard to support   data-driven health risk assessment.
-The project demonstrates the ability to clean healthcare data, create calculated measures using DAX, and develop an interactive Power BI dashboard to support data-driven health risk assessment.